rock-core/rock-and-syskit/source/integrating_functionality/deployment.html.md

 ~~~

 During runtime, the `updateHook` method will be called when new data arrives on
-the listed ports (in this case 'image').
+the listed ports (in this case `image`).
 Other input ports are ignored by the
 triggering mechanism.
 Obviously, the listed ports must be input ports.
 In
 addition, they must be declared _before_ the call to `port_driven`.